 Country Answer Argentina Yes, there is a specific certificate for employees that carry out "essential" activities.
-Brazil Not yet.
-However, this is under discussion and initiatives may be issued in the coming weeks.
+Brazil We have not seen any disruption so far.
 Chile Yes.
 There are several mechanisms to obtain temporary permissions to operate and move employees, equipment and goods.
 Additionally, there are certain special considerations being taken in order to maintain essential basic services in place for the population, such as energy services.
 Furthermore, generation, transmission and distribution companies are obliged to maintain continuity of service, under penalty to be determined by the SEC (Electric and Fuel Agency).
 Colombia Certain events are exempt from the otherwise mandatory preventive isolation but there is no regime to obtain permits or approvals in that regard.
 Therefore, police may verify the compliance with exemptions on a case-by-case basis.
 However, note that employees of public utilities only need to bring a justification for their exempt activities.
 No further government permission is needed.
 Costa Rica Yes.
 Such permission can be obtained in order to operate and move employees, equipment and goods.
 Ecuador We have not seen any disruption so far.
-El Salvador Due to emergency regulations a total household quarantine for the entire country is currently in force through at least April 28, in which only production and distribution of necessary and essential food and goods and specified public employees are permitted.
+El Salvador Due to emergency regulations a mandatory nationwide quarantine is currently in force through at least until May 16, 2020.
+During the quarantine only the production and distribution of essential goods are allowed and only certain public employees are permitted to work.
 Therefore, obtaining any permission and the operation and movements of employees for the start, continuation or operation of construction of energy and infrastructure projects is not currently possible.
 Guatemala Permits to mobilize employees are processed by the Ministry of Economy.
-This is the only permit that deals with the management of employees, equipment and goods.
-Honduras As mentioned above, energy operating companies can continue on their regular operation as they are an exception to those mentioned on the above-mentioned decrees.
-Special permissions can be obtained in order to operate and move employees, equipment and goods.
-Mexico No.
+This is the only permit existing that deals with the management of employees, equipment and goods.
+Honduras As mentioned in Section A.1 above, energy operating companies may continue on their regular operation.
+In addition, special permissions may be obtained in order to operate and move employees, equipment and goods.
+Mexico We have not seen any disruption so far.